mrmrs/writing/_posts/2013-12-10-vim-as-a-design-tool.md

 I don't have a background in computer science.<br>
 My degree is in studio art and it's from a small school in Ohio.<br>

-As much as I might talk about some technical things, just remember all I'm trying to do is figure out how to design the most amount of great stuff in the shortest amount of time with the least amount of effort possible.
+I might talk about some technical things, but remember all I'm trying to do is figure out how to design the most amount of great stuff in the shortest amount of time with the least amount of effort.

 Terminal and command-line text editors are just tools to help us build beautiful products.
-They shouldn't be scary.
+They shouldn't seem scary to us.
+They are here to help.

 Computers are here to do the boring stuff for us.
 And We should let them.
 Because the less time we spend doing boring dumb stuff, the more time we can spend thinking about fun things.
 Like memes and gifs and cats.

-So how do we get computers do a lot of heavy lifting for us?
+So what is one way to get computers to do a lot of heavy lifting for us?
 Command-based text editing.<br>
 Wut?<br>
 Exactly.<br>